mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 The goal in building _any_ new piece of code should be to reach failure as fast as possible.
 Getting down to the root of the issue with minimal friction will allow you to spend more time doing fun stuff (building solutions) and less time trying to recreate errors.

-Optimizing for speed of failure can drastically improve your efficiency, creating more value and unlocking the power of your data team.
+Optimizing for the speed of failure can drastically improve your efficiency, creating more value and unlocking the power of your data team.
 The slow feedback loop is one of my biggest qualms with Airflow.
 Luckily, unlike the _unfortunate_ XCom backend, it's something we can fix (or at least try to). 🤣

 ### 🚪 Closing

 There's no such thing as a perfect solution.
 Unfortunately, even a great tool can be blocked by dogma, politics, technical debt, security constraints, and deployment considerations.

-Airflow, like dbt, was the first tool of it's kind and revolutionized data engineering.
+Airflow, like dbt, was the first tool of its kind and revolutionized data engineering.
 As a result of its popularity, many subsequent tools have built upon its strengths and minimized its flaws.
 Still, the momentum and ubiquity of Airflow make it the de-facto choice.
 Broad adoption means that understanding Airflow is **essential**— it will be around for quite some time.

 Today, many opinions are presented without nuance or balance.
-I hope that this article provided a sufficient deep-dive to explore just how a tool like Airflow can be used effectively, providing a balanced perspective.
+I hope that this article provided a sufficient deep dive to explore just how a tool like Airflow can be used effectively, providing a balanced perspective.
 Sometimes, "good enough" is better than "not at all."

 Until next time! ✌️

 **NOTE:** I have no affiliation with Astronomer.
 Their SDK is a useful extension of Airflow.
 Unfortunately, the incentives of companies that profit from open-source libraries are complex and vague.
 I can not comment on their motivations, but I imagine they have a biased perspective.
-Nonentheless, everyone I've spoken with at Astronomer has been helpful and nice.
+Nonetheless, everyone I've spoken with at Astronomer has been helpful and nice.